ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Started to prepare for PFS final.

 ### January 16, 2020
-Read relevant papers about AGNs.
+Read relevant papers about protoplanetary disks and AGNs for the project and GSD.

+## Week 19
+### January 17, 2020
+Redefined color vector to reduce some computational expenses.
+Changed disk material from Basic to Physical so that it can cast shadow properly.